-A series of posts: Italy: from Rome to Positano, a drive down to the Amalfi Coast:
+A drive down the Amalfi Coast:

-- Arrival into Positano (Part 1)
+- Arrival into Positano (Part 1) (This article)

 - Positano bites deep (Part 2)